 Coaching Note: Dorsiflexion is when the ankle flexes upward with the toes pointing to the sky.
 When we want to bias the quads in exercises, we’ll want to promote more knee tracking and by “finding the big toe” we can ensure we’re getting the most out of our bias-focused training!

-If we’re wearing thick running shoes, then we can lose out once again on the ability to fully feel the implement we’re using to create biases and stability, in this example, it would be the platform of the leg press.
+If we’re wearing thick running shoes, we can once again lose the ability to fully feel the implement we’re using to create biases and stability.
+In this example, it would be the platform of the leg press.

 These are subtle details that often get overlooked by beginners and those that lack intentional programs.
 Will wearing running shoes in the gym kill you?
 No, but they’re far from optimal as you get more specific and serious about your workouts.